hwdsl2/docker-ipsec-vpn-server/README.md

 docker logs ipsec-vpn-server
 ```

-Alternatively, you can view details for IKEv2 in the setup logs:
+Alternatively, you can view details in the setup logs:

 ```bash
 docker exec -it ipsec-vpn-server cat /etc/ipsec.d/ikev2setup.log
 ```

-An IKEv2 client `vpnclient` has been created during setup, with its configuration exported to `/etc/ipsec.d` in the container.
+During IKEv2 setup, a new IKEv2 client `vpnclient` is added, with its configuration exported to `/etc/ipsec.d` in the container.
 Follow instructions in the output to [configure IKEv2 VPN clients](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/ikev2-howto.md#configure-ikev2-vpn-clients).

 To copy the client config file(s) to the current directory on the Docker host, you may use:

 ```bash
 # Check contents of /etc/ipsec.d in the container